 - ARCHIVER - Consortium of research organisations that focuses on end-to-end archival and preservation services that cover the full research lifecycle in a hybrid cloud environment

-- FABULOS - Consortium of cities that focuses on how to use automated buses in a systematic way, aiming ultimately for the operations of an autonomous bus line as part of the public transportation ecosystem.
+- FABULOS (Completed) - Consortium of cities that focused on how to use automated buses in a systematic way, aiming ultimately for the operations of an autonomous bus line as part of the public transportation ecosystem.

-- MAGIC - Consortium of health care providers that aims to improve care delivery systems that empower patients in optimising their recovery from a stroke together with healthcare professionals.
+- MAGIC (Completed) - Consortium of health care providers that improved care delivery systems that empower patients in optimising their recovery from a stroke together with healthcare professionals.

-- RELIEF - Consortium of healthcare procurers that aims to get new innovative solutions developed for recovering life wellbeing through ICT based pain self-management techniques.
+- RELIEF (Completed) - Consortium of healthcare procurers that got new innovative solutions developed for recovering life wellbeing through ICT based pain self-management techniques.

-- NIGHTINGALE - Consortium of healthcare procurers that aims for robust monitoring and communication systems that connect patients and carers.
-They should provide early warning of acute deterioration of patients' health condition in and out of hospital, and learn and adapt to different individuals in different situations.
+- NIGHTINGALE (Completed) - Consortium of healthcare procurers that created robust monitoring and communication systems that connect patients and carers.
+They provide early warning of acute deterioration of patients' health condition in and out of hospital, and learn and adapt to different individuals in different situations.
 An approach based on wearable sensors, self-learning adaptive algorithms and big data analysis will be used.

-- SMART.MET - Consortium of water sector procurers that aims for a standardised solution for smart metering in the water sector across Europe.
+- SMART.MET (Completed) - Consortium of water sector procurers that aimed for a standardised solution for smart metering in the water sector across Europe.

-- STARS - Consortium of healthcare procurers that aim for smart solutions that provide patients with individualized avoidance and reduction of unnecessary healthcare related stress factors, across the preclinical, hospitalisation and aftercare periods.
+- STARS (Completed) - Consortium of healthcare procurers that brought to market smart solutions that provide patients with individualized avoidance and reduction of unnecessary healthcare related stress factors, across the preclinical, hospitalisation and aftercare periods.
 Technical challenges to overcome for suppliers relate to vital signs measuring, wireless real-time transfer of large data amounts and big data analysis and decision making.

-- LIVE INCITE - Consortium of healthcare procurers that are looking for smart ICT solutions that enable lifestyle interventions in the perioperative process.
+- LIVE INCITE (Completed) - Consortium of healthcare procurers that created smart ICT solutions that enable lifestyle interventions in the perioperative process.
 The aim is to influence patients in a personalised way to take the necessary actions both prior and after surgery in their life style to optimise the health care outcome.

-- PROEMPOWER (completed) - Consortium of healthcare procurers that aims to get a disease self-management solution developed to help meet the imminent threat of a type 2 diabetes epidemic.
+- PROEMPOWER (completed) - Consortium of healthcare procurers that got a disease self-management solution developed to help meet the imminent threat of a type 2 diabetes epidemic.
 Proempower will make person-centered care a reality – giving the patient the steering wheel – for optimal health outcomes.

-- SELECTforcities (completed) - Consortium of cities that is working towards a standardized, open, data-driven, service-oriented & user-centric platform enabling large scale co-creation, testing & validation of IoE services for Cities.
+- SELECTforcities (completed) - Consortium of cities that worked towards a standardized, open, data-driven, service-oriented & user-centric platform enabling large scale co-creation, testing & validation of IoE services for Cities.

 - HNSciCloud (completed) - Consortium of research labs and institutes that improved data analysis capability and capacity for the science cloud for the European research community.
 The project followed from the PICSE networking project below.
 Cloud solutions based on HNSCiCloud are procured by an enlarged buyers group in OCRE.